bahrus/pdpu/README.md

 It's kind of like metaprogramming [in nemerle](https://github.com/rsdn/nemerle/wiki/Macros-tutorial) or [sweet.js](https://www.sweetjs.org/), only a hell of a lot easier.

 Both p-d and p-u have an attribute/property, "on" that specifies an event to monitor for.
-They both attach an event listener for the specified event to the previous (non p-d) element.
+They both attach an event listener for the specified event to the previous (non p-*) element.

 When this event monitoring is enabled, if the previous element is disabled, the disabled attribute is removed.